 Presented by Chevron

-The 2021 Housing Our Future campaign benefits rapid rehousing services for LGBTQ homeless youth.
-Donations provide in-depth case management personalized to our youth’s needs, plus rent, furniture, and utilities in their own apartments.
-Normally an 18-month program, we are extending the time we provide support to participants due to their increased needs during the pandemic.
+The 2022 Housing Our Future campaign benefits rapid rehousing services for LGBTQ homeless youth.
+Donations provide in-depth case management personalized to our youth’s needs, plus rent, furniture, and utilities in their own apartments for 18 months.

 Elena is 22 years old and prides herself on her independence.
 When the pandemic began last March, she lost the job she had recently begun.
 Shortly after, she found herself homeless.

 She initially sought support from her family but felt she was too much of a burden.
 They had kicked her out several years before, when she came out as transgender at the age of 17.
 Although she believes they have become more accepting over the years, living under their roof again was not healthy for her.
 She pledged to find her own housing.

 The Montrose Center set her up in her own apartment.
 Now free from the stress and financial burden of maintaining housing, Elena is thriving.
 She enrolled in her first online college courses and found a new job where she can work from home.
 She was also able to fix her car, which hadn’t worked for several months.

 With a renewed sense of hope, Elena is confident of her future success.
 In addition to becoming financially independent, her goal is to get a driver’s license reflecting her name and gender.
 With the help of her case manager, Elena will be connected with resources to help her achieve this identity-affirming goal.

 Deion is 19 years old.
 He became homeless when his mother passed away and he came out to the rest of his family.
 After some time in an emergency shelter, our rapid rehousing program set him up in his own apartment in early 2020.
 Now with a safe, stable place to live, he has been able to maintain a job in a big box store for over a year.
 He is smart with his money and contributes to his rent each month.